-Though his sound was rooted in the blues, when Jimi began layering in distortion, feedback, and looping oscillation effects, he found his true sound, an unmistakable wall of sound that is as instantly recognizable now as it was then.
-The pop charts were dominated by his singles and albums, as he scored hit after hit.
+Though his sound was rooted in the blues, when Jimi began layering in distortion, feedback, and looping oscillation effects, he found his true sound: an unmistakable wall of sound that is as instantly recognizable now as it was then.
+The pop charts were dominated by his singles and albums as he scored hit after hit.
 His first album spent nearly a year on the charts, held from reaching the number one spot by The Beatles’ masterpiece Sgt.
 Pepper’s juggernaut.
-He didn’t take it personally, and even covered the title track!
+He didn’t take it personally.
+He even covered the title track!

 [Video: Amankay Flower & El Nazareno]

 Sadly, the excess that marked Hendrix’s onstage performing sadly carried over into his personal life.
 The drug use and fame hit the previously soft-spoken man like the freight trains that his blues heroes had so often saluted.
 Like many other notables of his generation, the star flamed bright, sputtered and was extinguished far too soon.

 Some would argue that his death sealed him forever as an ageless touchstone of the sixties.
 He lived fast, died young, and left a good looking corpse.
 He didn’t become an embarrassment to himself, slowly losing the fire that made him a guitar god.
 He rode in like the fiery intro he wrote for his cover of Bob Dylan’s “All Along The Watchtower,” and faded out just as quickly.